 Are you using Windows 11 Home on your PC or Laptop?
 Do you want to protect your files using encryption?
-Sadly, Windows 11 Home does not include BitLocker encryption software unlike the Professional, Education, and Enterprise editions of Windows 11.
-But don’t worry as Windows 11 Home support the Device Encryption (lightweight version of BitLocker) feature and is easy to use.
-It also allows you to encrypt disks and protect your personal data against theft and intrusion.
-Here we will see what Windows 11 device encryption is and how to enable it to encrypt your personal data.
+Sadly, Windows 11 Home does not include BitLocker encryption software, unlike the Professional, Education, and Enterprise editions of Windows 11.
+But don’t worry, as Windows 11 Home supports the Device Encryption (lightweight version of BitLocker) feature and is easy to use.
+It lets you encrypt disks and protect your data against theft and intrusion.
+Here we will see what Windows 11 device encryption is and how to enable it to encrypt your data.

 What is Device Encryption in Windows 11?

-Device encryption is a feature available on all editions of Windows 11 that helps protect your personal data by encrypting the system drive as well as the fixed drives (SSDs and internal hard drives) of your PC.
+Device encryption is a feature available on all editions of Windows 11 that helps protect your data by encrypting your PC’s system drive and the fixed drives (SSDs and internal hard drives).
 By enabling device encryption, if your computer is lost or stolen, your data will be protected from malicious people who will not be able to access it.

 Showing “Windows Device encryption isn’t available for this device” error in Windows 11 PC

-If device encryption is not available in Windows 11 Home PC it means the computer does not have the required hardware requirements or meets the requirements, but some settings are incorrectly set and prevent device encryption from starting.
+If device encryption is unavailable in Windows 11 Home PC, the computer does not have the required hardware to meet the requirements.
+Still, some settings are incorrectly set and prevent device encryption from starting.

 Here is a list of possible reasons that Windows 11 device encryption is not working on your PC: